zathustra/Project2/README.md

 | Solution Code | Sample solutions for project questions | [Here](./Solution-Code/chipotle_solutions.ipynb) |
 | Dataset | Chipotle Dataset | [Here](./Data/chipotle.tsv) |

+> Note: Instructors should withold providing project solutions until students have submitted their drafts.
+In order to do so, avoid forking this repo and instead clone down materials locally, create a new repository in your student org, and upload materials manually.

 ---

 ## Project Objective